How to Choose the Best Cycling Shorts for Ladies: Fit, Padding, Fabric & More

 - Mountain biking – Consider padded liner shorts under MTB baggies

-- Balance Budget with Long-Term Value
+6. Balance Budget with Long-Term Value

 Budget tips:

-- Look for seasonal discounts or brand bundles
+- Watch for sales or bundles

-- Check user reviews for sizing and durability
+- Read reviews about sizing and durability

-- Learn How to Care for Cycling Shorts
+7. Learn How to Care for Cycling Shorts

 To keep your shorts in great shape:

-Washing instructions:
+Washing tips:

 - Wash after every use in cold water